NW12/tag-a-long/README.md

 # tag-a-long
 this is a sample code for the assessment.
-These are the web services developed by me in laravel.
+These are the web services developed by me in PHP.
 Its besically an IOS app of social song.
 Groups Sing some lines of song and then app combine and create a song.